juancruzmi/FCC_Project01/README.md

-This is the 1st proyect of the freeCodeCamp Responsive Web Design Certification.
+This is the 1st project of the freeCodeCamp Responsive Web Design Certification.

 I made a tribute page for basketball player Facundo Campazzo.